 He represents clients in a wide range of investigations, including UK proceedings conducted by the Financial Conduct Authority, the Serious Fraud Office, and Lloyd's of London, and those involving regulators such as the US Department of Justice and the US Securities and Exchange Commission, as well as regulators and professional bodies in many other jurisdictions throughout the world.
 He also has experience representing clients in issues arising from a more diverse range of bodies in the UK ranging from the Treasury Select Committee to the Financial Ombudsman Service.

-Chris has experience over many years in class actions, collective actions, group litigation and litigation-funded disputes and acted for the first third party funded Claimant to go to trial in the UK, as well as in a landmark third party funded group action.
+Chris has deep litigation experience over many years, including in class actions, collective actions, group litigation and litigation-funded disputes.
+He acted for the first third party funded Claimant to go to trial in the UK, as well as in a landmark third party funded group action.